Ali Crawford: Hamilton Academical

-In September 2016 it was suggested by Hamilton manager Martin Canning that Crawford should play for the Scottish national team.
+In September 2016 it was suggested by Hamilton manager Martin Canning that Crawford should play for the Scotland national team.
 In November 2016 club captain Michael Devlin said that the team hoped that Crawford would not leave the club in the January 2017 transfer window.
 In December 2016, Canning said they wished to keep Crawford until the end of the 2016–17 season.

 Crawford was one of seven first-team players who left Hamilton at the end of the 2017–18 season; he stated that his preference was to play in England.

 Doncaster Rovers

 On 10 July 2018, Crawford signed for League One side Doncaster Rovers on a two-year contract.

 Bolton Wanderers

 On 2 September 2019, Crawford signed for fellow League One side Bolton Wanderers on a contract until the end of the season, after terminating his contract with Doncaster Rovers.
 He made his debut on 14 September, starting against Rotherham United in a 6-1 defeat.
 He scored his first goal for the club in the EFL Trophy game at Rochdale on 1 October, a game Bolton eventually lost on penalties.
 On 26 June it was announced Crawford would be one of 14 senior players released at the end of his contract on 30 June, but he returned to the club a few days later after signing a new two-year contract, turning down League One teams in order to return.